ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ### Provisional Registration

+[^rfced] Please remove this section before publication, as well as the reference to the provisional CMW Indicators registry.

 Before the creation of the registry by IANA, new codepoints can be added to the [provisional CMW Indicators registry](https://github.com/ietf-rats-wg/draft-ietf-rats-msg-wrap/blob/main/provisional/cmw-indicators-registry.md) by following the documented procedure.

-{{tab-ind-regs}} will be regularly updated to match the contents of the provisional registry.
+{{tab-ind-regs}} will be regularly updated, prior to publication of this specification as an RFC, to match the contents of the provisional registry.

 The provisional registry will be discontinued once IANA establishes the permanent registry, which is expected to coincide with the publication of the current document.